BoiPlex/ECS-165A-Database-System/lstore/design.md

 - use rid to correctly locate page's location in disk, write the physical_page

 ## Bufferpool
-The bufferpool has Config.NUM_FRAMES frames Initialized in db.open()
+The bufferpool has Config.NUM_FRAMES frames, each frame containing a physical page Initialized in db.open()

 Where:
 - bufferpool.py sits in the layer between logical_page and physical_page
-- must expose request_page()
+- must expose request_page() so that logical page can call it

-bufferpool.py
-- expose
+bufferpool.py stores the physical pages so that logical page can access them

 Frame
 - Each frame references a physical page